Willow-Systems/pebble-home-assistant/readme.md

 ## With this app you can:

+- Assistant:
+  - Send voice commands to the Home Assistant conversation endpoint
 - Lights:
   - View a list of all light entities
   - Toggle them quickly